MoTrPAC/motrpac-tools/README.md

 relative file paths and md5 sums.

 positional arguments:
-  data_path   full base path of the data submission output      path to the output file
+  data_path   Full path to folder containing all files for data submission output      Path to the output file

 optional arguments:
   -h, --help  show this help message and exit